-In the project and status section, on the left of the GeoDict GUI, it is shown by a green dot if this data is available for the current 3D structure.
+In the project and status section, on the left of the GeoDict GUI, a green dot indicates that this data is available for the current 3D structure.

 The properties of GAD Objects, like their diameter or position, can be written to an ASCII-file, which has the file ending .gad.
 A .gad file, which is easy to read and to modify, contains all the information of a given geometry.